rust-lang/mdBook/guide/src/README.md

 ## License

-The mdBook source and documentation is released under the [Mozilla Public License v2.0](https://www.mozilla.org/MPL/2.0/).
+The mdBook source and documentation are released under the [Mozilla Public License v2.0](https://www.mozilla.org/MPL/2.0/).